Chapter 2: Five Kamuis

 Fundamentally, what is The Silver Case about?
 Melos Han-Tani, one of the creators of Anodyne and Even the Ocean, put it well in a tweet: “A timely game on social control, politicians working against the public, information/trends spreading through social networks.”
 More specifically, The Silver Case is about political organizations manipulating information as a form of social control to act against public interest.
 As we have seen, “truth” and “facts” are different.
 Different interest groups distort “facts,” pieces of real information, into “truths” that cherry pick, conceal, and lie about “facts” to serve sinister political ends.
 Information is so influential in The Silver Case that, according to the opening, “The most striking source of conflict” between the upper and lower classes of Kanto is not the expanding wealth disparity but “discord between those with easy access to information and those without.”
 The history on the official Silver Case website is clear that the sense is the poor have little access to information, while the rich have a large amount of access to information.
 That is, the poor have less access to “facts.”

-Under the guise of “public safety,” the Heinous Crimes Unit kills and arrests elements of the population that Nezu, through a chain of algorithms and bureaucrats, deems unsuitable to assert “absolute control.”
+Under the guise of “public safety,” the Heinous Crimes Unit kills and arrests elements of the population that Nezu, through a chain of algorithms and bureaucrats, deems unsuitable.
+In this way, the government/mayor/Nezu asserts “absolute control” over the public.
 However, the opening text of “Lunatics” explicitly states that this specialized police force’s role is the containment not of criminals per se but of information.
-This information is “transmittable crimes” or “criminal power,” what Kusabi calls a “crime virus” in “Lunatics.”
-The most prominent and consistent form this “information” or “virus” takes is Uehara Kamui.
+This information is “transmittable crimes” or “criminal power,” what Kusabi, in “Lunatics,” calls a “crime virus.”
 Hachisuka Chizuru says, “Even if the body is destroyed, the crime virus that’s been spread by Kamui lives in the information people possess.”
+However, it is as accurate to say that Kamui is himself the crime virus as that Kamui spreads it.
+The most prominent and consistent form of the “information” or “virus” is Uehara Kamui.

 Dividing Kamui into five narratives is somewhat arbitrary.
 One could as easily conceptualize eight Kamuis, as Piechota does, or any other number.
 Not always mutually exclusive, these categories blur at their edges.
 As an occult power, Kamui defies simple categorization.
 Five is simply a number to facilitate discussion.